01-edu/public/subjects/fifty-shades-of-cold/README.md

 - the HTML file [fifty-shades-of-cold.html](./fifty-shades-of-cold.html) to open in the browser, which includes:

   - the JS script running some code, and which will enable you to run yours
-  - some CSS pre-styled classes: feel free to use those as they are, or modify them.

 - the data file [fifty-shades-of-cold.data.js](./fifty-shades-of-cold.data.js) from which you can import `colors`.

+- the CSS file [fifty-shades-of-cold.css](./fifty-shades-of-cold.css) feel free to use those as they are, or modify them.

 ### Expected result